-The National Veterans Resource Center (NVRC) at Syracuse University is conceived as a class-leading, exemplar of academic, government, and community collaboration.
+The Daniel and Gayle D’Aniello Building, home to the National Veterans Resource Center (NVRC) is conceived as a class-leading, exemplar of academic, government, and community collaboration.

 The NVRC will function as the center of veteran life on the campus of Syracuse University, in the local community, and across Central New York.
 Specifically, the NVRC will leverage a public-private sector partnership model, to nurture academic research, actionable programming, and collaborative thought leadership positioned to impact veterans and their families on the campus of Syracuse University, in New York State, and in communities across the U.S. Accordingly, the NVRC will create the conditions necessary to build upon and solidify Syracuse University’s ongoing effort to position CNY as the nation’s hub of research and programming connected to the veteran and military sectors.